aloys10/shiyan.github.io/_pages/includes/intro.md

 # 🧐 About Me

 Hi there!
-I am a last-year bachelor student in [School of Cyber Science and engineering](https://cse.whu.edu.cn), under the supervision of Prof. [Prof. Ou Changhai](https://www.researchgate.net/profile/Changhai-Ou).
+I am a last-year bachelor student in [School of Cyber Science and engineering](https://cse.whu.edu.cn), under the supervision of [Prof. Ou Changhai](https://www.researchgate.net/profile/Changhai-Ou).

 <!-- Previously, I interned at Sony AI for half a year, focusing on AI security and model compression.
 Before that, I also interned at Tencent Youtu Lab for one year, exploring federated learning and adversarial attacks. -->